RickStrahl/Westwind.Globalization/Readme.md

 ### Features
-* .NET Resources stored in Sql Server, Sql Compact Database (other providers in the future)
+* .NET Resources in Sql Server, Sql Server Compact, MySql and SqLite
-* ASP.NET Database ResourceProvider
+* Two Database ASP.NET ResourceProviders (ASP.NET,WebForms)
-* Standard .NET Database ResourceManager
+* Database .NET  ResourceManager (MVC,non-Web apps)
+* Uses standard .NET Resource Management and Caching - no code changes
-* Use resources same way as with ResX or use our DbRes helper
+* Or: Use our dynamic DbRes string based helper (works anywhere)
-* Interactive Web resource editor
-* Use code to manipulate resources
+* Interactive, live Web Resource Editor to edit Resources
+* DbResourceManagers let you manage resources with code
 * Import and Export Resx resources
-* Generate strongly typed resource classes
+* Generate strongly typed resource classes from the Db provider
-* Resource Handler to serve server side resources to JavaScript
+* Serve .NET Resources to JavaScript as JSON
 * Release and reload resources at runtime
 * DbRes helper to easily embed resources into markup and code

+To use the DbResourceProvider or DbResourceManager requires no code changes from ResX resources, other than a few lines of provider configuration.
+You can import existing ASP.NET and standard .RESX resources and edit them interactively, then export them back to RESX resources if desired, or run them out of the database directly.

+> **Note**: The database is accessed only once per ResourceSet and per Locale, using the
+> standard .NET Resource caching architecture used in Resource Providers and
+> Resource Managers, so database access and usage is minimal.
+You can use these
+> Providers/Manager in MVC, WebForms and even in non Web applications.

 ### Web Resource Editor
 One of the main reasons people want to use Database resources rather